loum/nparcel/doc/source/interfaces/adp.rst

     define the mappings

-At this time, the structure of the ADP bulk load file format is managed by the Toll Parcel Portal support team.
+At this time, the structure of the ADP bulk load file format is managed by the Toll Outlet Portal support team.
 Should new headers be added to the ADP bulk insert file then the configuration must be updated to reflect the change.
 Otherwise, the new column will be ignored.